plumery/apicurio-registry-gradle-plugin/plugin/dokka/moduledoc.md

 This module shows the Apicurio Registry Gradle Plugin syntax usage.

-# Package net.croz.apicurio
+# Package com.plumery.apicurio

 The root package containing the plugin implementation.

-# Package net.croz.apicurio.exception
+# Package com.plumery.apicurio.exception

 Contains the exceptions used by this plugin.

-# Package net.croz.apicurio.extension
+# Package com.plumery.apicurio.extension

 Contains the extensions that consist of all the settings and properties for this plugin.

-# Package net.croz.apicurio.model
+# Package com.plumery.apicurio.model

 Contains a set of DSL structures related to artifacts used by the tasks defined by this plugin.